 SUSTAINABILITY

 Below are my sustainability takeaways from both my professional and personal experience.
-These musings don’t focus on products because products change rapidly and there’s already a plethora of research sources for better products*.
+These musings don’t focus on products because products change rapidly, they are difficult to assess, and IMHO, they are not the star of the show.

 Research suggests that people don’t live in their homes as long as they think they will.
 Implementing a design that gets trashed by a new owner is not sustainable.
 Long-game, versatile design is sustainable design.